 – The Vermont Futures Project has sought state and regional employment demand data to inform recruitment efforts by educational institutions and employers.
 With the release of the Vermont Department of Labor’s initial statewide data and the new CTE Region Jobs Distribution and Concentration Report, we are confident the information now exists to help make appropriate decisions to secure the workforce of the future.

 – State government continues to invest in a targeted marketing campaign to attract and retain people to live and work in Vermont.
 The Vermont Futures Project continues to recommend an annual appropriation of at least $250,000 for this effort, consistent with the appropriations passed over the past three years.

 Employers of Choice

-The Vermont Futures Project will develop a state-wide workplace engagement strategy and framework that small, mid-size and large employers can adopt to attract new workers and enhance retention of their existing workforce, with a focus on individuals nearing retirement.
-The primary goal will be to brand Vermont as a place where employers of all sizes strive to build a work environment where both employees and the business succeed.
+– The Vermont Futures Project will develop a state-wide workplace engagement strategy that small, mid-size and large employers can adopt to attract new workers and enhance retention of their existing workforce, with a focus on individuals nearing retirement.
+The primary goal will be to brand Vermont as a place where employers of all sizes strive for to build a work environment where both employees and the business succeed.

 Career Technical Education

 – To expand the workforce supply, the Vermont Futures Project will investigate and recommend changes to the Career Technical Education system so that more high school students can pursue post-graduation career opportunities.
 Special attention will be spent on researching alternative funding and governance models and integrated academic offerings.

 Internships and More